raspibolt/raspibolt/guide/bonus/lightning/lightning-terminal.md

 We will configure Lightning Terminal to use our own LND node.
 However, when installing Lightning Terminal, it replaces the existing `lncli` binary (the CLI tool that allows us to interact with our LND daemon) with its own version of the `lncli` binary.
 The Lightining Terminal `lncli` binary is generally an older version and therefore might not have all the functionalities of the `lncli` associated with the version of LND that you're running.

-Just don't be surpised if you want to use a brand new `lncli` command and it does not seem to be recognized! :)
+Just don't be surprised if you want to use a brand new `lncli` command and it does not seem to be recognized! :)

 ### Firewall